 Healing Takes Time

 Because of our Standard American Diet, healing takes a long time.
 The saying goes, “as far as you walk into the woods, it takes that far to walk out of the woods.”
-Remember, while you’re trying to heal your gut and digestive tract, you must eliminate those triggering foods mentioned earlier, and take the herbs on a consistent and long term basis.
-If we take care of ourselves daily, by making a more conscience effort to be more intentional in our decisions on lifestyle and diet, we can live a great life!
-We at Silver Lining Herbs are dedicated to help you live this high-quality and intentional life to the end.
+Remember, while you’re trying to heal your gut and digestive tract, you must eliminate those triggering foods mentioned earlier, and take the herbs on a consistent and long-term basis.
+If we take care of ourselves daily, by making a more conscious effort to be more intentional in our decisions on lifestyle and diet, we can live a great life!
+We at Silver Lining Herbs are dedicated to helping you live this high-quality and intentional life to the end.